- HOME

 Evaluate the sophistication of your technology stack and how well systems work together.
 Consider:

-• Do you have cloud infrastructure or are you still primarily on-premise?
-Cloud platforms offer scalability and accessibility that on-premise systems cannot match.
+Do you have cloud infrastructure or are you still primarily on-premise?
+Cloud platforms offer scalability and accessibility that on-premise systems can't match.
 They also reduce maintenance overhead and enable remote work more effectively.

-• How quickly can you deploy new applications or features?
+How quickly can you deploy new applications or features?
 Speed of deployment indicates technological agility.
-Organizations stuck in long development cycles cannot respond quickly to market opportunities or customer needs.
+Organizations stuck in long development cycles can't respond quickly to market opportunities or customer needs.

 For instance, if launching a new customer-facing application requires six months of custom development and infrastructure setup, your technology maturity is lower than an organization that can build and deploy apps in weeks using low-code platforms.